RGLab/ImmuneSpaceR/README.md

 ![](./inst/img/qpHai.png)

-## Examples
+## Examples & Documentation
-For more advanced examples, see the package vignettes and the reports available on ImmuneSpace.
+For more advanced examples and detailed documentation, see the package vignettes and the reports available on ImmuneSpace.